CraftAcademy/resource-list/README.md

 ## Career
 - [An opinionated guide to writing developer resumes in 2017](https://medium.freecodecamp.com/how-to-write-a-good-resume-in-2017-b8ea9dfdd3b9#.7aevbhb44) - in-depth reference for how to craft a developer resume: what to include, what to leave out, how to structure.
+- [Live example of a backend interview test](https://github.com/fishbrain/job-assignment-backend-engineer) - from FishBrain.
+"The goal of this project is to assess development skills suitable for a backend developer position.
+It tests knowledge and proficiency with software design, unit testing and web technologies like HTTP and REST."

 ## Ethics
 - [Most common textbook for CS ethics courses](https://www.amazon.com/Gift-Fire-Ethical-Computing-Technology/dp/0132492679?tag=insider-safetynet-20) - _A Gift of Fire: Social, Legal and Ethical Issues for Computing Technology_